leekarensl/leekarensl.github.io/_posts/2022-08-29-cnn-fruit-classification.md

 <br>
 #### Training The Network

-With the pipeline, and architecture in place - we are now ready to train the baseline network!
+With the pipeline, and architecture in place - we are now ready to train the baseline network.

 In the below code we: